gardener/landscapercli/docs/reference/landscaper-cli_component-cli_component-archive_signatures_verify_x509.md

       --registry-config string         path to the dockerconfig.json with the oci registry authentication information --root-ca-cert string            [OPTIONAL] path to a file containing the root ca certificate in PEM format. if empty, the system root ca certificate pool is used
-      --signature-name string          name of the signature to verify --signing-cert string            (deprecated: use --cert instead) path to a file containing the signing certificate file in PEM format
+      --signature-name string          name of the signature to verify
 ```

 ### Options inherited from parent commands